wieslawsoltes/Xaml.Behaviors/README.md

 ### StorageProvider – Button
 - **ButtonOpenFilePickerBehavior** ([Sample](samples/BehaviorsTestApplication/Views/Pages/StorageProviderView.axaml))
-  *Attaches to a Button to open a file picker dialog when clicked.*
+  *Attaches to a Button to open a file picker dialog when clicked and raises the `Pick` event with `FilePickerEventArgs` when files are chosen.*

 - **ButtonOpenFolderPickerBehavior** ([Sample](samples/BehaviorsTestApplication/Views/Pages/StorageProviderView.axaml))
-  *Attaches to a Button to open a folder picker dialog when clicked.*
+  *Attaches to a Button to open a folder picker dialog when clicked and publishes the `Pick` event with `FolderPickerEventArgs`.*

 - **ButtonSaveFilePickerBehavior** ([Sample](samples/BehaviorsTestApplication/Views/Pages/StorageProviderView.axaml))
-  *Attaches to a Button to open a save file picker dialog when clicked.*
+  *Attaches to a Button to open a save file picker dialog when clicked and emits the `Pick` event with `SaveFilePickerEventArgs`.*

 ### StorageProvider – Converters
 - **StorageFileToReadStreamConverter** (No sample available.)